The Shadow Box Quilting Block

 This is a very easy and frugal block to piece.
 It is a 4 patch.
 The large block takes up 3 of the patches.
 Using simple measurements, and having each grid finish at 2 inches, you cut the large square 6 1/2 inches raw.

 You cut the vertical rectangle 2 1/2 x 6 1/2 inches raw.
-Then you sew these units together (The vertical seam in the picture to the left).
+Then you sew these units together.

 The bottom unit is cut the width of the block - 2 1/2 x 8 1/2 inches raw.
-The a small square, 2 1/2 x 2 1/2 raw is attached to the corner, sewn on the diagonal and pressed back.
+Then a small square, 2 1/2 x 2 1/2 raw, is attached to the corner, sewn on the diagonal and pressed back.
 It is the same technique used in making the flying geese block.

-Here is the effect you get when you use value with this block.
+Note that there are other ways to make this block.
+This way is one is the easiest.
+Here is one effect you get when you use value with this block.